Fiscal Sponsorship

 • Artist fees

-• Ground anchors (we provide these, but you are required to provide hardware and cabling to secure your piece to the ground anchors for stability)
+• Ground anchors (we can provide these, but you are required to provide hardware and cabling to secure your piece to the ground anchors for stability)

 • Post-event expenses such as storage